US-China trade war to intensify after mid-term elections

 The world should brace for an escalation in the trade war between China and the US following the American mid-term elections, that could see Donald Trump test the strength of Chinese resolution with steeper tariffs, trade experts tell GlobalMarkets.

+The trade war between China and the US is likely to escalate again once the American mid-term elections are out of the way as the real battle lines between the two countries start to come into sharper focus, economists have warned.
 S&P Global Ratings global chief economist Paul Gruenwald told GlobalMarkets that the war was not really about trade at all, at least as far as the US was concerned.
 “The US could reduce its trade deficit by getting consumers to save more,” he said.
 “In our view, the real issue is the structure of the Chinese economy.”

 Gruenwald said the world was now starting to get a more coherent picture about what America was seeking from Chinese president Xi Jinping, which appeared to be a level playing field for its companies, less state-owned enterprises and even fewer subsidies for sensitive sectors such as tech.